 Also, this version makes use of an adjusted stop loss size (from the original 20% of the first candlestick to 40% of its length) on both USD/JPY and GBP/JPY.

 Note that I’m assuming 1% risk per position in crunching the percentage gains and losses.

 Here’s the tally for USD/JPY:

-With that, the Inside Bar Momentum Strategy was able to end up with 29.37% in gains for the quarter.
+With that, the Inside Bar Momentum Strategy was able to end up with a 476-pip or 31% gain for Q4 2021.

 That comes pretty close to its stellar 33.36% win in Q3, adding to the 16.96% gain in Q2 and 22.98% win in Q1.